Charles Tyrrell (artist): Materials and Process

 In the early 1980s, when St Peter's Church on Aungier Street in Dublin was being demolished Tyrrell salvaged timber from the building which became the material for a series of three-dimensional paintings.
-When working with wood Tyrrell uses number of techniques as well as applying paint including cutting, scoring, burning and sanding.
+When working with wood Tyrrell uses a number of techniques as well as applying paint including cutting, scoring, burning and sanding.

-In addition to painting on wood and canvas in around the year 2000 Tyrrell began to make paintings on aluminium.
+In addition to painting on wood and canvas around the year 2000, Tyrrell began to make paintings on aluminium.
 For two years from 2013, he worked exclusively on aluminium.
 Describing his work on aluminium in 2014 Tyrrell said “The core of these pieces is that I work with metal spatulas and lay on paint...It's a very particular engagement with the paint.
 Laying it on, scraping it off.
 Laying on a lot and pulling back, and allowing the metal come through.
 It's a constant process of laying on and removing paint and, very often, just leaving these very little thin, residual lines.
 It was like drawing with paint in a very particular kind of way, using these metal spatulas.”

 Tyrell has also exhibited drawings both on paper and directly on gallery walls.